greg-raven/grus/_posts/2016-08-03-thanks-for-cosponsoring-legislation-to-mandate-use-of-e-verify.md

 ---
-title: 'Thanks for cosponsoring legislation to mandate use of E-Verify'
+title: "Thanks for cosponsoring legislation to mandate use of E-Verify"
 layout: post
 categories:
 - Letters